-COURSE OUTCOMES: After successful completion of the course, students will be able to:
+After successful completion of this course, the students will be able to:

 - CO1.
 Analyze electrical circuits by applying the conceptual knowledge of circuit elements. - CO2.
 Demonstrate knowledge on various generation technologies, protection devices, safety procedures and BEE standards. - CO3.
 Demonstrate knowledge on characteristics and applications of transformers and AC machines. - CO4.
 Demonstrate knowledge on characteristics and applications of diode, BJT and Opamps.